ehultee/ehultee.github.io/_portfolio/glacial_drought.md

 Studies of future drought risk use output from global climate models to analyse changing water availability.
-We know that glaciers provide a seasonally important source of fresh water in arid mountain environments, but their effect is often not well captured in global climate models.
+We know that glaciers provide a seasonally important source of fresh water in arid mountain environments, but their effect is not well captured in global climate models.
 What's more, some areas that currently benefit from abundant glacial water supply may see a decline in water availability as their basin's glaciers shrink.
 How can we account for changing glacial effects in our estimates of future drought risk?